Which place is cheaper, Prague or Bratislava?

 Bratislava makes for a fun place to visit for a couple.
 Couples that enjoy stepping away from tourist crowds will appreciate this relaxed city.
 There is the beautiful Janko Kráľ Park as well as the Bratislava Castle that you can explore.
 It's enjoyable to simply walk around the old town and soak up the atmosphere as well.
 There are also many great restaurants and wine bars where you can enjoy a night out.

-Backpackers come from all over to visit Bratislava.
+Many backpackers visit Bratislava.
 The city offers an affordable and unique alternative to some of the larger and well known cities that are nearby.
 There are a couple of hostels and some affordable hotels that will help you keep your expenses down.

 It is easy to get around Bratislava on foot.
 One of the best ways to experience the city is to walk around.
 The old town is also a large pedestrian zone.